Counterfactual harm: Counterfactual reasoning is necessary for harm aversion

 \begin{dfn}[Outcome distributional shift] For an environment described by SCM $\mathcal M$, $\mathcal M \rightarrow \mathcal M'$ is a shift in the outcome distribution if the exogenous noise distribution for $Y$ changes $P(e^Y;\mathcal M') \neq P(e^Y;\mathcal M)$ and/or the causal mechanism changes $f'_Y(a, x, e^Y) \neq f_Y(a, x, e^Y)$. \end{dfn}

-By Theorem \ref{theorem: harm aversion fine} the expected HPU is not harmful following any distributional shifts.
+By Theorem \ref{theorem: harm aversion fine} the HPU is never strictly harmful following any distributional shift, as it is not strictly harmful in any $\mathcal M'$.
 On the other hand, we find that maximizing almost any factual utility function will result in harmful policies under distributional shifts.
 In the following we assume some degree of outcome dependence in the user's utility function.

-\begin{dfn}[Outcome dependence] $U(a,x, y)$ is outcome dependent for a set of actions $C = \{a_1, \ldots, a_N\}$ in context $X = x$ if $\forall$ $a_i, a_j\in C$, $i\neq j$, $\max_y U(a_i, x,y) >$ $ \min_y U(a_j, x, y)$. \end{dfn}
+\begin{dfn}[Outcome dependence] $U(a,x, y)$ is outcome dependent for a set of actions $C = \{a_1, \ldots, a_N\}$ in context $X = x$ if $\,\forall$ $a_i, a_j\in C$, $i\neq j$, $\max_y U(a_i, x,y) >$ $ \min_y U(a_j, x, y)$. \end{dfn}

-If there is no outcome dependence then the optimal action is independent of the outcome distribution $P(y_a \vert x)$, and no learning is required to determine the optimal policy.
+If there is no outcome dependence then the optimal action is independent of the outcome distribution $P(y \vert a, x)$, and no learning is required to determine the optimal policy.
 Typically we are interested in tasks that require some degree of learning and hence outcome dependence.

-\begin{theorem}[] For any deterministic default policy $P(a\vert x) = \delta(a - a_0(x))$, if there is a context $X = x$ where the user's utility function is outcome dependent for $a_0(x)$ and another action $a\neq a_0(x)$, then there is an outcome distributional shift such that $U$ is harmful in the shifted environment. \end{theorem} \begin{proof} See Supplementary Note \ref{supp note: no go}. \end{proof}
+\begin{theorem}[] If for any context $X = x$ the user's utility function is outcome dependent for the default action in that context $\bar a(x)$ and another action $a\neq \bar a(x)$, then there is an outcome distributional shift such that $U$ is strictly harmful in the shifted environment. {\normalfont (Proof: see Appendix \ref{supp note: no go}).} \end{theorem}

 To understand the implications of Theorem \ref{theorem: expected utility bad} we can return to examples 1 \& 2 and no longer assume a specific utility function or outcome statistics.
-Theorem \ref{theorem: expected utility bad} implies that for any agent whose objective is to maximize the user's utility, there is always a a distributional shift such that the agent will cause unnecessary harm to patient in the shifted environment, compared to not treating them ($P(A = 0 \vert x) = 1$) or any other deterministic default policy.
-Unlike in examples 1 \& 2 we allow the patient utility function to depend on the treatment choice, and for treatments to vary in effectiveness.
+Theorem \ref{theorem: expected utility bad} implies that for an agent maximizing the user's utility, there is always a distributional shift such that the agent will cause unnecessary harm to patient in the shifted environment, compared to not treating them ($\bar a = 0$) or any other default action.
+Unlike in examples 1 \& 2 we allow the patient's utility function to depend on the treatment choice, and for treatments to vary in effectiveness.
 The only assumption we make is that whatever the user's utility function is, it is not true that $U(A = a, x, Y = 0) > U(A = 0 , x, Y = 1)$ $\forall$ $a, x$.
 If this were true then the patient’s preferences are dominated by the agents action choice alone, i.e. the user would always prefer to die so long as they are treated, rather than not being treated and surviving.